atulbunkar/Speech-based-contact-list/readME.txt

 Files:
 -> The "live demo.mp4" video shows the working of application.
 -> " Final report.pdf " is the report work of the project.
--> Rest all is same as the HMM assignment.

 Things to Note:-